DaddyWarbucks/feathers-fletching/docs/plugins.md

 ## strictRestQuery

 Configure the Express query parser to parse string numbers/booleans to proper types as well as handle `null`.
 When using sockets, the query is parsed via `JSON.parse` which means that the query maintains its types for things like numbers, booleans, null, etc. But when using REST, Express.js uses `qs` to parse query strings and this means that numbers/booleans must be converted to strings and null/empty string are treated the same.
-This plugin manually sets the underlying `qs` instance to parse query strings more like `JSON.parse` so that queries are parsed exactly the same whether coming from internal, sockets, or rest.
+This plugin manually sets the underlying `qs` instance to parse query strings more like `JSON.parse` so that queries are parsed more similarly coming from internal, sockets, or rest.

 By default, Express.js only allows you to minimally configure how queries are parsed via the